ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 The `*.AspNetCore` package will issue a cookie to make the auth flow work

-The cookie is called: `__ActiveLogin.BankIdUiState`
+- Cookie: `__ActiveLogin.BankIdUiState`

-The cookie is there to store state during the auth process, as the user will/might be redirected during the flow.
+  - This cookie is there to store state during the auth process, as the user will/might be redirected during the flow.
 The cookie is session based only and will be deleted once the auth process is finished and/or when the user closes the browser.

-Because it is strictly related to temp storage during auth, you should not have to inform the user about these specific cookies (according to the [EU "cookie law"](https://www.cookielaw.org/the-cookie-law/)).
+  - Because it is strictly related to temp storage during auth, you should not have to inform the user about these specific cookies (according to the [EU "cookie law"](https://www.cookielaw.org/the-cookie-law/)).

-With the current implementaiton (following the convention from Microsoft ASP.NET) the usage of cookies is not optional.
+  - With the current implementation (following the convention from Microsoft ASP.NET) the usage of cookies is not optional.

-A more technical deep dive of the cookies can be found in [this issue](https://github.com/ActiveLogin/ActiveLogin.Authentication/issues/156).
+  - A more technical deep dive of this cookie can be found in [this issue](https://github.com/ActiveLogin/ActiveLogin.Authentication/issues/156).

+- Cookie: `__ActiveLogin.BankIdDeviceData`
+  - This cookie is used to store the device data for the user, in the default implementation, It is used to ensure that the device data is persistent across requests.

 ### Browser support